BLAMSTERDAM!

 A blog about (hidden) Amsterdam

-Black Archives Icons: Resistance Hero Anton de Kom
+Black Archives Icons: Anton de Kom

 “The Wall of Surinamese and Black Heroes” is a beautiful mural by Hedy Tijn & Dewy “Butterfingaz” Elsinga at the entrance to the Black Archives at the Hugo Olijfveldhuis.
 We want everyone to know their stories.
 Up first, pioneer of untold history and Resistance hero, Anton de Kom.